seapagan/update_repo/README.md

                              --log option is also specified.
   -r, --dump-remote          Create a dump to screen or log listing all the git remote URLS found in
                              the specified directories.
+  -V, --verbose              Display each repository and the git output to screen -q, --quiet                Run completely silent, with no output to the terminal (except fatal errors).
   -v, --version              Print version and exit -h, --help                 Show this message
 ```